MicrosoftDocs/windows-dev-docs/uwp/gaming/racing-wheel-and-force-feedback.md

 # Racing wheel and force feedback

-This page describes the basics of programming for Xbox One racing wheels using [Windows.Gaming.Input.RacingWheel][racingwheel] and related APIs for the Universal Windows Platform (UWP).
+This page describes the basics of programming for racing wheels on Xbox One using [Windows.Gaming.Input.RacingWheel][racingwheel] and related APIs for the Universal Windows Platform (UWP).

 By reading this page, you'll learn: